Dr. J. Carl Laney

 Jefferson is a small, rural community of about 2200 people.
 The church has grown to an average attendance of 700-800 people in three services.
 In the last ten years Jefferson Baptist has had the joy of starting six daughter churches, with a seventh church scheduled to begin September 8, 2013.

-Jeremy Sauskojus lives in Bozeman, Montana, with his wife of 23 years, Lori.
-Jeremy holds a B.A. in English from Montana State University, an M.A. in Religion and Worship from Liberty University in Virginia, and is currently in a Doctor of Worship Studies program at Liberty University.
+Jeremy Sauskojus lives in Bozeman, Montana, with his wife of 25+ years, Lori.
+Jeremy holds a B.A. in English from Montana State University, an M.A. in Religion and Worship from Liberty University in Virginia, and a Doctorate of Worship Studies from Liberty University.
 Jeremy is an associate pastor at Grace Bible Church where he oversees music-worship and pre-marital counseling as well as discipling church members.
-Jeremy is an adjunct instructor at Montana Bible College and teaches nationally and internationally.
+Jeremy teaches nationally and internationally.

 Daryl McKillian, Th.M., M.Div., serves as the Director of Metropolitan Ministries for the Joni and Friends International Disability Center.
 In that role, Daryl oversees disability and special needs outreach in dense, diverse, at-risk, and underserved cities in America.
 He has over 27 years of experience in the local church.
 Daryl is the Founder and Co-pastor of Reconcile Church LA, a church plant in Central Los Angeles committed to the Gospel, diversity, discipleship, missions, and church planting.
 Daryl and his wife Stacy have three beautiful daughters.